Vietnamization: U.S. direct discussions with North Vietnam

 Henry Kissinger began secret talks with the North Vietnamese official, Lê Đức Thọ, in February 1970.
-However, this is credible.

 1971

 Subsequent congressional action banned further U.S. ground intervention outside the boundaries of South Vietnam, so the next major drive, Operation Lam Son 719, would have to be based on ARVN ground forces, U.S. air and artillery support, and U.S. advisory and logistical assistance.

 The Vietnamization policy achieved limited rollback of Communist gains inside South Vietnam only, and was primarily aimed at providing the arms, training and funding for the South to fight and win its own war, if it had the courage and commitment to do so.
 By 1971, the Communists lost control of most, but not all, of the areas they had controlled in the South in 1967.
-The Communists still controlled many remote jungle and mountain districts, especially areas that protected the Ho Chi Minh Trail.
+The Communists still controlled many remote jungle and mountain districts, especially areas that protected the Ho Chi Minh trail.

 Commanded by Hoang Xuan Lam, known more for loyalty to Nguyen Van Thieu than for military talent, Saigon's effort to strike against one of these strongholds, Operation Lam Son 719, failed in 1971.
 The SVN forces, with some U.S. air support, were unable to defeat PAVN regulars.
 While the operation is detailed in a separate sub-article, the key issues were that the ARVN were inexperienced in executing large operations.
 They underestimated the needed forces, and the senior officers had developed in a context that rewarded loyalty rather than competence.
-Let there be no doubt that there were individual ARVN commanders who would be credit to any military, but, Thieu, like those RVN leaders before him, was constantly concerned at preventing a military coup. "...promotions were won in Saigon, not in battle.
+Let there be no doubt that there were individual ARVN commanders who would be credit to any military, but, Thieu, like those RVN leaders before him, was constantly concerned at preventing a military coup.
+"Promotions were won in Saigon, not in battle.
 And vital to advancement was the avoidance of risk, even at the price of defeat."

 Thieu relieved the operational commander, head of I Corps tactical zone commander Hoang Xuan Lam with the most respected combat commander in the ARVN, Do Cao Tri.
 Tri died 2.5 hours later in his first helicopter crash of inspection.
 It is known the crash was at low altitude; it has been argued it had crashed due to mechanical failure or enemy fire.
 Certainly, mechanical failure was less demoralizing.

 The 25,000-man ARVN force, which U.S. planners had considered half the necessary size, took admitted 25% casualties, which some estimates put as high as 50%.